FSIA/State-Sponsored Terrorism

 Cabrera et al., v.
 Islamic Republic of Iran, No. 1:19-cv-3835 (D.D.C.) and Adamkavicius, et al. v.
 Islamic Republic of Iran, No. 1:23-cv-3571 (D.D.C.), which focus on Iran’s active sponsorship of anti-American terrorism in Afghanistan.
 We represent over 1,500 clients in these lawsuits.

 Martino, et al., v.
-Islamic Republic of Iran, No. 1:21-cv-1808 (D.D.C.), which focuses on Iran’s active sponsorship of anti-American terrorism in Iraq by Sunni terrorist groups.
-We represent over 640 clients in this lawsuit.
+Islamic Republic of Iran, No. 1:21-cv-1808 (D.D.C.) and Hulett, et al. v.
+Islamic Republic of Iran, No. 1:25-cv-00695 (D.D.C.), which focus on Iran’s active sponsorship of anti-American terrorism in Iraq by Sunni terrorist groups including al-Qaeda, al-Qaeda-in-Iraq, and Ansar al-Islam.
+We represent over 740 clients in these lawsuits.

 Neiberger, et al., v.
 Islamic Republic of Iran, No. 1:16-cv-2193 (D.D.C.) and Lee, et al. v.
 Islamic Republic of Iran, No. 1:19-cv-830 (D.D.C.), which focus on Iran’s active sponsorship of anti-American terrorism in Iraq by Shiite terrorist groups.
 We represent over 170 clients in these lawsuits.